phac-nml/sequenoscope/README.md

 | `taxon_mean_read_length` | Mean read length of the reads mapped to the taxon. |

+Note: Replace `<prefix>` with the user-specified threshold coverage.

 ## filter_ONT module outputs

 | File | Description |